12/30/09

 END SCENE.

-Don't make me send Bill Clinton up to Boston to retrieve you like he did with those two Asian chicks.
+Don't make me send Bill Clinton up to Boston to retrieve you like he did with those two journalist chicks.

 Come back.